 Light Reflectance Value Testing

 In 2013, 'Access to and Use of Buildings' was published within the Building Regulations.
-This publication is primarily centered on requirements used to assist the disabled, including the visually impaired.
+This publication is primarily centred on requirements used to assist the disabled, including the visually impaired.
 This outlined a need for certain surfaces and features to 'contrast visually' with their environment.
 One way of ensuring that this is achieved is through the use of Light Reflectance Value (LRV) testing.

 There are particular areas which are of more interest when considering visual contrast.